Epcot is Walt Disney World’s second-oldest Park. Open to guests in 1982, it sought to celebrate humanity’s achievements with an eye toward the future.

-Future World is open from
+Future World is typically open

-World Showcase is open
+World Showcase is typically open

 The 9,000-space parking lot rarely fills.
 Trams take you to the main entrance of Epcot where you enter the turnstiles and find yourself right in front of Spaceship Earth.

 Beginning in late-September 2019, Disney’s Skyliner gondola system began carrying guests to Epcot’s International Gateway entrance.
 Skyliner joins five stations (at Epcot, Hollywood Studios, Riviera Resort, Caribbean Beach Resort, and Art of Animation and Pop Century Resorts) and has made International Gateway a significantly more accessible way of entering the park.

 Epcot is made up of Future World and World Showcase.
 Future World is where you can experience the past and future of technology advancements and features the Park’s front (or main) entrance.
 World Showcase highlights the art, architecture, and culture of eleven countries that have dedicated pavilions surrounding World Showcase Lagoon.
 World Showcase features the International Gateway, Epcot’s so-called back entrance.

 Visit Shopping Epcot At-A-Glance page for info on the various stores around the park.

 Visit Dining at Epcot At-A-Glance for an overview of the main dining options at the park.

 Epcot has several opportunities for children to meet and greet their favorite characters.

 Visit Characters at Epcot at a Glance for a full list of character meet-and-greets.